1. What is a Service Dog/Animal?

 32. How long will it take to receive my order with normal processing?

 We make every attempt to offer a fast turnaround service.
-Processing times vary due to our workload, but on average, we process your application and send your order within 1 - 2 business days after it is received.
+Processing times vary due to our workload, but on average, we process your application and usually send your order within 2 - 3 business days after your image is received for your registration.
 All orders are shipped via USPS Priority Mail, which usually takes 2 -3 days to arrive.

 33. Do you have rush service?
 I'm in a hurry.